yazi-rs/yazi-rs.github.io/docs/dds.md

 ### `dds.lua` {#dds.lua}

-This plugin provides the `dds-cd` event kind, which accepts a string URL and changes the CWD to that URL when it is received.
+This plugin provides a `dds-emit` event kind, which is used for the implementation of the `ya emit` subcommand — `ya emit` is a shorthand for `ya pub`, and the emitted command will be converted into an equivalent `ya pub` event message.

-This is useful for synchronizing the CWD of the current Yazi instance when exiting from a subshell:
+With `ya emit`, you can implement many interesting features, such as synchronizing the CWD of the current Yazi instance when exiting from a subshell:

 <Tabs>
   <TabItem value="Zsh" label="Zsh" default>